-The first recorded use of robots as educational tools dates back to the 1980's, with a mechanical turtle used to teach Science, Technology, Engineering and Mathematics (STEM) subjects (Papert, 1983).
+Some of the first recorded uses of robots as educational tools date back to the 1980's, with a mechanical turtle used to teach Science, Technology, Engineering and Mathematics (STEM) subjects (Papert, 1983).
 However, the role of robots in education was first reviewed during the 1990's, with the first scientific publications highlighting the potential of this technology not only in STEM or Mainstream education, but also in Special Education and rehabilitation, mainly with a focus on children with Autism Spectrum Conditions (ASC) (Bühler, 1998; Cooper et al., 1999; Lees and Lepage, 1996).
-At the same time, LEGO started to market the Mindstorms robotic line in 1998, a system for inventing and building robots through a modular design and LEGO plastic bricks, that is still being used up to date.
+At the same time, LEGO started to market the Mindstorms robotic line in 1998; a system for inventing and building robots through a modular design and LEGO plastic bricks combined with a 'brick' computer, sensors and motors.
+This system is still being manufactured and used up to date.

 Nowadays, educational robots are mainly used in Mainstream Education (ME) to teach STEM subjects (Armesto et al., 2015; Virnes et al., 2008).
-However, the use of this technology acquires special importance in the field of Special Education (SE), where studies exploring the use of robotics with children with ASC and Learning Disabilities (LD) have shown that they can be used as an effective tool to increase engagement and, consequently, goal achievement, as well as to raise interest in a specific task or subject (Andruseac et al., 2015; Standen et al., 2014a, 2014c; Virnes et al., 2008).
+However, the use of this technology acquires special importance in the field of Special Education (SE), where studies exploring the use of robotics with children with ASC and Learning Disabilities (LD) have shown that they can be used as an effective tool to increase engagement and, consequently, goal achievement, as well as to raise interest in a specific task or subject (Andruseac et al., 2015; Standen, Brown, Hedgecock, et al., 2014; Standen, Brown, Roscoe, et al., 2014; Virnes et al., 2008).
 Robots used in studies with children with ASC and LD can be put into two main categories: humanoid robots and non-humanoid robots, and their prices range from around £100 to £10,000, although no price is available for some non-commercially available robots developed specifically for research studies.
 One of the earliest pilot studies on the use of robotics in Special Education (Karna-Lin et al., 2006), emphasised that this technology can help discover hidden skills of students with learning difficulties, with the potential to offer different ways of interaction and the versatility of fitting within different learning styles.
-However, despite the benefits that educational robots seem to offer, and the existence of studies that tested various robots in Special Education Schools, these robots do not continue to be used after the relevant study ends.
+However, despite the benefits that educational robots seem to offer, and the existence of studies that have tested and verified the applicability of various robots in Special Education schools, these robots do not continue to be used after the relevant study ends.
 This raises an important question: why?
 The aims of the study presented in this paper are to answer this question establishing the main reasons for lack of uptake of this technology, as well as to introduce a suggested solution to the issues found.
-This solution is based on working very closely with the potential users of systems used to control educational robots from the early stages of the design to the final testing.
+This solution is based on working very closely with the potential users of systems used to control educational robots from the early stages of the design to the final testing to ensure application design is easier to use in a classroom setting.